mammadu/my_tar/README.md

 TODO:
-Make my_tar have an exit status for success and failure Find out how to extract specific files from archive Create fill_prefix() function
+Find out how to extract specific files from archive Create fill_prefix() function
 Find way to append to an archive consisting of just nulls... maybe investigate is_archive?